 If have you any questions regarding the library policies, please feel free to contact us.

-- The Health Sciences Library provides resources, service and study space mainly for the UCF College of Medicine (COM) students, faculty, and staff.
+- The Health Sciences Library provides resources, service and study space mainly for the UCF College of Medicine (COM) students, faculty, residents, and staff.

-- The library is open to UCF students, faculty, and staff as well as community users for medical research during public operating hours.
+- The library is open to UCF students, faculty, residents, and staff as well as community users for medical research during public operating hours.
 Library users who are not affiliated with the UCF COM may access the library by checking in at the COM reception desk located on the first floor and receiving a visitors badge.
 A valid photo ID is required.
 Guests MUST display their visitors badge on them at all times.

 - Patrons who are not affiliated with the UCF College of Medicine are allowed in the Library Commons and Quiet Room areas, and can use the public computer workstations, printer, and photocopier.